griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 * Generate a list of the top differentially expressed genes
 * Ask how reproducible technical replicates are.

-Expression and differential expression files will be read into R. The R analysis will make use of the transcript-level expression and differential expression files from cuffdiff.
+Expression and differential expression files will be read into R. The R analysis will make use of the transcript-level expression and differential expression files from stringtie/ballgown.
 Navigate to the correct directory and then launch R:

 ```bash